bspeice/speice.io/_drafts/case-study-optimization.md

 [graphing calculator](https://education.ti.com/en/products/calculators/graphing-calculators/ti-84-plus-se)
 packing a whole 24KB of RAM.
 By the way, *what are you doing on my lawn?*

-The principle remains though: be efficient with the resources you're given, because [what Intel giveth, Microsoft taketh away](http://exo-blog.blogspot.com/2007/09/what-intel-giveth-microsoft-taketh-away.html).
+The principle remains though: be efficient with the resources you have, because [what Intel giveth, Microsoft taketh away](http://exo-blog.blogspot.com/2007/09/what-intel-giveth-microsoft-taketh-away.html).
 My professional work is focused on this kind of efficiency; low-latency financial markets demand that you understand at a deep level *exactly* what your code is doing.
-As I continue experimenting with Rust for personal projects, it's exciting to bring a utilitarian mindset with me: there's flexibility for the times I pretend to have a garbage collector, and flexibility for the times that I really care about efficiency.
+As I continue experimenting with Rust for personal projects, it's exciting to bring a utilitarian mindset with me: there's flexibility for the times I pretend to have a garbage collector, and flexibility for the times that I really care about how memory is used.

 This post is a (small) case study in how I went from the former to the latter.
-And it's an attempt to prove how easy it is for you to do the same.
+And ultimately, it's intended to be a starting toolkit to empower analysis of your own code.

 # Curiosity